 Since the Corinthians were famous for being divided, it may be that there were some who made a big deal about not eating meat that had been offered to idols, while there were others who felt smug in their freedom to eat anything.
 Paul responds by saying “The meat is irrelevant.
+It all belongs to God anyway (see 1 Cor.
+10:26).
 The bigger question is whether you are acting in love.”

 1 Corinthians 8:9